csc-training/hip-programming/docs/07-multi-gpu.md

 }
 ```

-# Direct peer to peer access
+# Direct Peer to Peer Access

 * Access peer GPU memory directly from another GPU
     * Pass a pointer to data on GPU 1 to a kernel running on GPU 0